Data Processing Addendum (Service Provider)

 PIPEDA Data Protection Schedule

 1. Context.
-The terms and conditions included in this Exhibit D shall apply to the extent that the Company has access to, collects, uses or discloses any Canadian Personal Information (as defined below) while performing the Services under the Client Agreement.
+The terms and conditions included in this Exhibit D shall apply to the extent that the Privacy Laws (as defined below) are applicable to Company while performing the Services under the TOS.
 The obligations under this Exhibit D shall survive the termination or expiration of the DPA or any renewal or extension thereof.

 2. Definitions.
 For the purposes of this exhibit: